-It has been confirmed that the normal minimum pension age (the age which you can start taking benefits from your SIPP) will be increasing from age 55 to 57 with effect from 6th April 2028.
+The normal minimum pension age (the age which you can start taking benefits from your SIPP) will be increasing from age 55 to 57 with effect from 6th April 2028.

 In what circumstances can you take your benefits before age 55?